 SSKB is here to assist in making your job easier by providing qualified and timely advice on strata management to help ensure all legislative requirements are met.

 We can also help you on a wide range of matters to do with the smooth running of your community such as insurance, sinking fund/maintenance fund forecasts, accounting services and more.

 For more information about SSKB click About Us.

-Bookmark this page for monthly updates, news and information or go directly to our news page.
+Bookmark this page for monthly updates, news and information or go directly to our blog.